Paper Chan's Little Guide to Minecraft Server Optimization!

 resolve-selectors-in-books: false

 The value of page-max is in bytes.
-It is safe to reduce the it by half or more to your liking (I.E. 640~1280)
+It is safe to reduce it by half or more to your liking (e.g. 640~1280).

-The per-world config can now be defined in paper-world.yml located in /[world_name]/paper-world.yml (The default file is empty)
+The per-world config can now be defined in paper-world.yml located in /world/dimensions/minecraft/[your-world-name]/paper-world.yml (the default file is empty).

-Paper allows you to enforce a custom set of config in paper-world.yml to overwrite the default value in the paper-world-defaults.yml such as mob caps.
+Paper allows you to enforce a custom set of configs in paper-world.yml to overwrite the default values in paper-world-defaults.yml such as mob caps.

-The following section serves as an example to help you virtualize the file structures...
+The following section serves as an example to help you visualize the file structures.

 entities: